Know about this? Rate It!

-We have travelled to a number of places and used the local metro/subway system but never found buying a fare-card as difficult as in Washington BC.
-For a start the station clerk was extremely unhelpful when we could not work out how to buy a fare card.
+We have travelled to a number of places and used the local metro/subway system but never found buying a fare-card as difficult as in Washington DC.
+For a start the station clerk was extremely unhelpful when we could not work out how to buy the fare card.
 Our Australian credit card was not accepted by the machine.
 Buying the fare card which costs $5.00 requires using a $10 note.
-It does not take $20 or larger and does not give change so make sure that you have a $10 note or notes that make up to $10 when you first buy a fare card.
+It does not take $20 or larger and does not give change so make sure that you have a $10 note or change that makes up to $10 when you first buy a fare card.
 To top them up is easy once you know how but the instructions on the machines are not as clear as they could be.
 You will most probably have to ask someone for help as we did.
+Luckily, a woman took pity on us and exchanged money so that we ended up with $10.00!!!

 For a long time now we have been used to escalators being out of service at various Metro stations in the system.
 For most stations this is not a big deal really, but some stations, like Dupont Circle for example, are quite deep so you will do A LOT of climbing.